mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Methods

 \subsection{Deep Network Design}

-We use an 15.85 mW low-power mmWave radar to capture hand movements.
+We use TI IWR6843 mmWave radar to capture hand movements.
 However, the radar signal also contains noise from head movements.
 To compensate for this, we attach an IMU to the mmWave radar to record its motion.
 This creates a multimodal fusion problem, and recent research shows that Transformer architectures perform well in multimodal learning~\cite{chen2023immfusion,li2024sensorllm}.
 Therefore, we use a Transformer-based structure for representation learning.

-Another design choice arose from experimental results: directly predicting gesture classes led to poor performance, with accuracy around 65\%.
-We therefore opted to first generate an intermediate representation as a transition step, then use it to classify gestures.
-Research using cameras~\cite{de2016skeleton,hou2018spatial} has shown that hand skeletons serve as a promising and interpretable intermediate representation, so we adopted this approach.

-The third design consideration is handling gestures involving different numbers of hands: 0, 1, or 2 hands may be present during interactions.
-Unlike OCHID-Fi~\cite{zhang2023ochid}, which assumes a fixed output of keypoints for one hand, we require an approach that can adapt to varying numbers of hands.
-This is similar to the object detection task, where the model must flexibly output coordinates for a variable number of targets.
-Therefore, we adapt DETR~\cite{carion2020end}, an end-to-end object detection framework, to regress the coordinates of hand keypoints.

-Based on the above considerations, we propose the framework shown in Fig.~\ref{fig:hm_network} and the network structure illustrated in Fig.~\ref{fig:network_structure}.
-More detailed operations will be introduced next.
+Another consideration is handling poses involving different numbers of hands: 0, 1, or 2 hands may be present during interactions.
+Unlike mmHand~\cite{dong2024mmhand,kong2024mmhand}, which assumes a fixed output of keypoints for one hand, our system must dynamically adapt to variable hand counts.
+This is similar to the multi-person pose estimation task, where the model must flexibly output coordinates for a variable number of people.
+To address this, we adapt the Person-in-WiFi 3D framework~\cite{yan2024person}, an end-to-end solution for multi-person pose estimation, to regress hand keypoints for multiple hands.
+Guided by these insights, we propose the framework shown in Fig.~\ref{fig:hm_network} and the network structure illustrated in Fig.~\ref{fig:network_structure}.

+$\bullet$ \textbf{Input and Output.} We take a 2-second sequence of mmWave radar and IMU signals as input and output the corresponding 3D hand pose sequence.
+The mmWave input is represented as $x_{mm} \in \mathbb{R}^{30 \times 256 \times 128}$, and the IMU input as $ x_{imu} \in \mathbb{R}^{30 \times 2 \times 3}$, where 30 is the number of sampled frames.
+The output is a 3D keypoint sequence of shape $\mathbb{R}^{30 \times h \times K \times 3}$, where $h$ is the number of hands, and $K$ is the number of keypoints per hand.
+To align the modalities temporally, we divide the 2-second window into 30 uniform patches.
+Each mmWave patch is flattened into a vector of shape $\mathbb{R}^{32,768 \times 1}$ (i.e., $256 \times 128$), and each IMU patch—consisting of one sample across 6 channels (3-axis acceleration and 3-axis angular velocity)—is flattened into a vector of shape $\mathbb{R}^{6 \times 1}$.
+These patch vectors are then independently fed into an mmWave encoder and an IMU encoder to extract modality-specific temporal features for subsequent fusion.